-What is the best way to stop eating foods diabetics should avoid?
+What is the best way to stop eating the worst foods for diabetes?

 A paper in the Internet Journal of Endocrinology states that “ideally, when people learn new and complicated routines, they try out new behaviors in a gradual way, eventually making them part of a new routine.
 Yet, with diabetes the individual must quickly learn a large number of new behaviors and they must begin performing them all immediately and at once.”

 “Psychologists can play a valuable role in helping people live well with diabetes.
 Diabetes presents a significant challenge and stress for diabetics and those around them.
 Therapists are well trained in behavior change interventions.
 They understand the problems in diabetes self -care and can help the client and her family to overcome obstacles and tackle difficulties encountered in diabetes care.”

 You could argue that such an approach might make more sense, in the context of long-term or permanent dietary change, than photos of greasy food with the word “bad” next to them.